 Headwinds in the logistics industry are driving change.
 Last-mile delivery is becoming a key focus of 3PLs, while asset tracking across borders is getting even more attention in the growing global economy.
 As we begin to focus on these challenges, supply chain visibility has become more important than ever.

 Increased demand for better logistics is forcing providers to uncover pain points within the supply chain and remedy them.
-The future of supply chain visibility — which could result in benefits such as automated ordering, quotation, and route optimization — will need to come sooner rather than later.
+The future of supply chain visibility — which could result in benefits such as automated ordering, quotations, and route optimization, will need to come sooner rather than later.

 Trying to bring better visibility to your supply chain operations?
 We can help!
 Our solutions bring a new level of transparency to every level of your supply chain, promoting better operations that directly benefit your business and your customers.
 To learn more, visit our website at nvisionglobal.com